LibraryCarpentry/week-one-library-carpentry-DEPRECATED/lesson-materials/2015-08-13_LibCarp-lesson-one.md

 Why?

 Without that structured information, our lives would be much poorer.
 As library and archive people we know this.
-But I'll linger on this a little longer because for working with data it is especially importance.
+But I'll linger on this a little longer because for working with data it is especially important.

 Examining URLs is a good way of thinking about why structuring research data in a consistent and predictable manner might be useful in your work.
 Good URLs represent with clarity the content of the page they identify, either by containing semantic elements or by using a single data element found across a set or majority of pages.

 A typical example of the former are the URLs used by news websites or blogging services.
 WordPress URLs follow the format:

--   `ROOT/YYY/MM/DD/words-of-title-separated-by-hyphens`
+-   `ROOT/YYYY/MM/DD/words-of-title-separated-by-hyphens`
 -   <http://cradledincaricature.com/2015/07/24/code-control-and-making-the-argument-in-the-humanities/>

 A similar style is used by news agencies such as a The Guardian newspaper:

--   `ROOT/SUB_ROOT/YYY/MMM/DD/words-describing-content-separated-by-hyphens`
+-   `ROOT/SUB_ROOT/YYYY/MMM/DD/words-describing-content-separated-by-hyphens`
 -   <http://www.theguardian.com/uk-news/2014/feb/20/rebekah-brooks-rupert-murdoch-phone-hacking-trial>

 In archival catalogues, URLs structured by a single data element are often used.
 The British Cartoon Archive structures its online archive using the format: